 Want to take a less commercial approach to Christmas this year?
-Or perhaps you're struggling to find a gift for the person that has everything?
+Or perhaps you're struggling to find a Christmas gift for the person that has everything?
 Well, there are lots of options out there that don't involve a mad panic-buying spree at you local shopping centre.

 Take a look at these money-can't buy ideas that are both easier on the planet, and your wallet.